The FUTURE of Blockchain Gaming: Early Days, Potential GAINS?

 In one of my previous articles I cover 8 blockchain gaming projects with serious potential and briefly discuss how the blockchain gaming industry is nowhere near its full potential with many people underestimating or not even being able to fathom how far this industry is going to go.
 The reason I am more bullish on blockchain gaming than any other industry is quite simple - the sheer volume of users that can be attracted with endless use cases as blockchain gaming interconnects multiple different technologies, industries, companies and end-users leaving limitless potential and eventual global adoption similar to the adoption we have seen with the internet and mobile phones.

 Allow me to expand on this point and discuss the power behind the blockchain gaming phenomenon.
-According to recent statistics from Finances Online, there is said to be 2.69 billion people who frequently enjoy video games, with the gaming industry being worth an estimated $545 billion dollars, a trend that has been increasing over the past 40 years.
+According to recent statistics from Gamefid.com, there are said to be 3.24 billion people who frequently enjoy video games, with the gaming industry being worth an estimated $220 billion dollars, a trend that has been increasing over the past 40 years.

 That means that one-third of the entire planet are already playing video games with very few incentives to play other than just entertainment, no NFTs, no DeFi, mainly just the fact that games are fun is enough to bring in a third of the planet.

-Gaming is now also the largest sport in the world, while many people do not consider video gaming a “sport,” Esports is watched by more fans than any other sporting event in the world combined with the most recent Esport Dota2 tournament being tuned in by more viewers than any other major league sporting event in history.
-All this is just talking about plain old vanilla style gaming without all the exciting blockchain components.
+Gaming is now also the largest sport in the world, while many people do not consider video gaming a “sport,” Esports is watched by more fans than any other sporting event in the world, with the most recent Esport Dota2 tournament being tuned in by more viewers than any other major league sporting event in history.
+All this is just talking about plain old vanilla-style gaming without all the exciting blockchain components.

 One of the largest attractions to blockchain gaming are the financial incentives, so let’s talk about DeFi.
 Nearly everyone on the planet utilizes some form of monetary system whether it be traditional banks or DeFi.
 Decentralized Finance is growing and being adopted at an astonishing rate with total users nearing 4 million and funds locked up in DeFi continually hitting all-time highs with the total DeFi value locked in at $108 billion dollars at the time of writing.
 Decentralized Finance is making an impact, changing and challenging the very financial system that our world runs on and is revolutionizing the way in which people are able to earn an income and invest money.